yulijia/en/_posts/2020-04-09-working-with-VCF-files.md

 {:toc}

 This is a note of working with VCF files.
+Try to avoid use `awk/sed` and other linux default command.
+Use the professional tools!

 ### 1.sort VCF files